1933 Auckland Rugby League season: Round 10

 A photograph of the Devonport team was taken before their match with City.
 Devonport went on the win 17-12 with Kiwi's Allan Seagar (2) and Bert Leatherbarrow scoring tries, along with Horace Hunt, a former Auckland cricket wicket keeper.
 The win meant they won the championship by a point from Marist.
 It was Devonport's second consecutive championship and their fifth in total (1913, 1914, 1928, 1932, and 1933).
 If City had won they would have tied for first with Marist, forcing a playoff for the title.
 For City, Steve Watene scored a try, kicked a conversion, and 2 penalties.
 In Newton's win over Ponsonby, Mortimer Stephens debuted and scored 2 tries.
 He would later sign for St Helens in England.
 Also on debut for Newton was Cyril Blacklaws.
 Both players had transferred from the Papakura club.
 Lou Hutt made his first appearance of the season for Ponsonby, ironically he had played for St Helens two seasons earlier.
+Newton had their first win over Ponsonby since May 12 in 1933.
+Ponsonby had won 14 with 1 draw from that date.